Spanish missions in Baja California: System Father-Presidentes

 The "Father-Presidente" was the head of the Catholic missions in Alta and Baja California.
 He was appointed by the College of San Fernando de Mexico until 1812, when the position became known as the "Commissary Prefect" who was appointed by the Commissary General of the Indies (a Franciscan residing in Spain).
 Beginning in 1831, separate individuals were elected to oversee Upper and Lower California.

+This does not address Father Presidentes during the Jesuit period ending in 1767.